Table of Contents

 How to treat sideroblastic anemia

-Management differs on the level of severity and syndromic forms of sideroblastic anemia.
+Management depends on the level of severity and syndromic forms of sideroblastic anemia.
 Therapy aims to prevent organ damage from subsequent iron overload as well as control and prevent symptoms of anemia.
 If anemia is severe, transfusion may be required.
-In the case of iron overload, phlebotomy, given no contraindications such as CHF exist, is used to prevent iron accumulation.
+In the case of iron overload, phlebotomy—given no contraindications such as CHF exist—is used to prevent iron accumulation.
 Those who cannot undergo phlebotomy may be given trials of iron chelation therapy.

 The answers are below the references.

-1. A 22 year old patient comes into the clinic complaining of fatigue, inability to concentrate and pale skin.
-Patient is a strict vegan and was diagnosed with a “congenital” blood disorder she is unsure of.
-Lab work shoes MCV of 70 and hemoglobin of 6.
+1. A 22-year-old patient comes into the clinic complaining of fatigue, inability to concentrate and pale skin.
+Patient is a strict vegan and was diagnosed with a “congenital” blood disorder that she is unsure of.
+Lab work shows MCV of 70 and hemoglobin of 6.
 Which of the following tests would correctly identify the anemia she is having?